pulumi/terraform-provider-aws/website/docs/r/dms_s3_endpoint.html.markdown

 Provides a DMS (Data Migration Service) S3 endpoint resource.
 DMS S3 endpoints can be created, updated, deleted, and imported.

 ~> **Note:** AWS is deprecating `extra_connection_attributes`, such as used with `aws_dms_endpoint`.
 This resource is an alternative to `aws_dms_endpoint` and does not use `extra_connection_attributes`.
-(AWS currently includes `extra_connection_attributes` in the raw responses to the AWS Provider requests and so they may be visible in Terraform logs.)
+(AWS currently includes `extra_connection_attributes` in the raw responses to the AWS Provider requests and so they may be visible in the logs.)

 ~> **Note:** Some of this resource's arguments have default values that come from the AWS Provider.
 Other default values are provided by AWS and subject to change without notice.
-When relying on AWS defaults, the Terraform state will often have a zero value.
+When relying on AWS defaults, the provider state will often have a zero value.
 For example, the AWS Provider does not provide a default for `cdc_max_batch_interval` but the AWS default is `60` (seconds).
-However, the Terraform state will show `0` since this is the value return by AWS when no value is present.
+However, the provider state will show `0` since this is the value return by AWS when no value is present.
 Below, we aim to flag the defaults that come from AWS (_e.g._, "AWS default...").

 ## Example Usage